• Home

 Applications of FRP Pipes in Fire-Prone Settings

 FRP pipes are used in a variety of settings where fire hazards are a concern.
-The frp pipe fire rating is a critical factor in determining whether the pipes are suitable for these applications.
+The FRP pipe fire rating and FRP Pipe Stiffness are critical factors in determining whether the pipes are suitable for these applications.

 Chemical Processing Plants